Keenetic routers support the AFP (Apple File Protocol) protocol. This allows you to access files on a USB drive from the Mac OS X operating system.

 Then go to the 'Applications' page.
-Here you will see the 'Apple network' panel.
-Click the 'Apple Network' link to set up a file server and share it
+Here you will see the 'AFP server' panel.
+Click the 'AFP server' link to set up a file server and share it.

 In the 'Basic settings' section, enable the 'Auto-mount new USB drives' option.
 This means that the connected drive will be automatically added to the system.

-In the 'Server name' field, you can change the name that will be used to identify the router in the local network.
+In the 'Server name' field, you can change the name used to identify the router in the local network.

 To set up and add a shared folder, click 'Add shared resource'.
-A window opens with a built-in file browser, where you need to specify a folder on the USB drive that will be shared, and then click 'Select'.
+A window will be opened with a built-in file browser, where you need to specify a folder on the USB drive that will be shared and then click 'Select'.

 The 'Shared resource name' field will be automatically set to the shared folder name, but you can change the name if you like.